SUMTER, SOUTH CAROLINA

 Meanwhile, on the other side of the screen, we fetishize journalism as though it’s not just a bunch of lonely people, missing their families and ambling around the country frantically without enough time to eat between current events.

-On some level, even journalists have come to accept their fate like it’s gravity.
-There’s a common feeling that we will never escape; the notion that political journalists are grimy muckrakes or that at least half of America will see us that way no matter what we do.
+On some level, journalists have come to accept their fate like it’s gravity.
+There’s a common characterization that we will never escape; the notion that political journalists are grimy muckrakes or that at least half of America will see us that way no matter what we do.
 It’s a team effort.
 It works for everyone and it keeps on working.
 The same article is written every four years.
 This is not an exposé.
 This is the time-honored tradition of screaming into the void until we scream again.